Bollywood star Amitabh Bachchan injured while filming in India - ExBulletin

 Bollywood star Amitabh Bachchan injured while filming in India

-Bachchan also said that her work on the film is on hold until the doctor gives her the green light.
+He said his work on the film has been put on hold until he recovers.

-Bachchan is an Indian actor, film producer, television host, occasional singer and former politician known for his work in Hindi cinema.

-His breakthrough came in the 1973 film Zanjeer, Or Chain, and he became a superstar playing bold characters, inspiring fans to copy his hairstyle, clothes and baritone voice.
+Bachchan has acted in over 200 Indian films.
+His breakthrough came in the 1973 film Zanjeer, or The Chain, and he became a superstar playing bold characters, inspiring fans to copy his hairstyle, clothes and deep voice.

-In 2013, Bachchan made an appearance in Baz Luhrmanns Gatsby the magnificentin which he plays a non-Indian Jewish character, Meyer Wolfsheim.

-Beyond the Indian subcontinent, the Sholay star has a large audience overseas from the South Asian diaspora, as well as others, in markets such as Africa, the Middle East, the UK, Russia, Central Asia, the Caribbean, Oceania, Canada and the United States.
+The hugely popular actor is also a former politician and TV host.

 |